topo-gps/ios-manual/en/routes/route_edit_track.rst

 Editing route track
 ===================

-To edit the route track, first open the :ref:`route details screen <ss-route-details>`.
+To edit the route track, first open the :ref:`route details screen <sec-route-details>`.
 Then tap :ref:`Edit > Edit route track <ss-route-edit>` in the bottom right of the screen.

 The route will be loaded in into the route planner in this way.